ojitha/ojitha.github.io/notes/rdbms.md

 select pg_terminate_backend(1073955175);
 ```

-you can find the users grant roles
+You can find the users' grant roles

 ```sql
 -- user grants